riyachandarana/Empirical-Project-2026/README.md

 ## Research outcome focus

-- Wages:
-Tests whether AI exposure is associated with higher returns to labour consistent with skill biased or task biased technological change
+- Wages:Tests Whether AI exposure is associated with higher returns to labour consistent with skill-biased or task-biased technological change
-- Employment:
-Examines whether AI exposed occupations are relatively larger or smaller providing evidence on potential displacement effects
+- Employment: Examines whether AI-exposed occupations are relatively larger or smaller providing evidence on potential displacement effects
-- Labour demand:
-Captures whether AI exposed occupations exhibit stronger hiring demand which may indicate complementarity rather than subsitution
+- Labour demand: Captures whether AI-exposed occupations exhibit stronger hiring demand which may indicate complementarity rather than substitution

 ## Working Hypothesis

-Occupations with higher AI exposure are expected to exhibit higher wages reflecting a concentration of AI exposed tasks in cognitive and high skill roles.
-The relationship with employment and labour demand is ambigious, as AI may both augment productivity and displace routine labour depending on task composition
+Occupations with higher AI exposure are expected to exhibit higher wages reflecting a concentration of AI exposed tasks in cognitive and high-skill roles.
+The relationship with employment and labour demand is ambiguous, as AI may both augment productivity and displace routine labour depending on task composition

 ## Key Findings